elsci-io/peaksel-sdk/python/doc/mocca-integration.md

 # Deconvolve peaks using DAD

-The following example fetches a previously uploaded injection ([here it is](https://peaksel.elsci.io/a/elsci/injection/8ehCvK0mufi)) by its ID:
+The following example fetches a previously uploaded injection ([here it is](https://peaksel.elsci.io/a/elsci/injection/8ehCvK0mufi)) by its ID and generates MOCCA chromatogram:

 ```python
 from matplotlib import pyplot as plt